livechat/react-native-livechat/README.md

 />
 ```

-### Chat Appearance
+#### Chat window

 This module uses [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) for chat UI.

-You can customise your chat appearance by sending props to LiveChat component like you would normally send them to GiftedChat component.
+You can customise your chat widget by sending props to LiveChat component (like you would normally do with GiftedChat component).

-For example if you would like to control **onPressAvatar** to show info about agent, you can do it like this:
+For example, if you want `onPressAvatar` to show agent's details, you can do it like this:

-*Example:*
 ```javascript
 <LiveChat license={your_license_id}
   onPressAvatar={ info => console.warn(info) } />
 ```

-*You can find information about all props here: [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat).*
+You can find all props in the official [react-native-gifted-chat documentation](https://github.com/FaridSafi/react-native-gifted-chat).

-### LiveChat Visitor SDK
+### Methods

-This module uses LiveChat Visitor SDK.
+This module uses [LiveChat Customer SDK](https://docs.livechatinc.com/visitor-sdk/).
+All methods are described [here](https://docs.livechatinc.com/visitor-sdk/#methods).

-*You can find more information about available methods [here](https://docs.livechatinc.com/visitor-sdk/).*

-To use VisitorSDK methods you must create LiveChat reference.
+To use LiveChat Visitor SDK method, you have to create LiveChat reference:

-You can do it like this:
 ```javascript
 <LiveChat onLoaded={ ref => this.livechat = ref }
 	license={your_license_id}/>
 ```

-Let's say you want to close current chat.
+Let's say you want to close the current chat.
 You can do it in two ways:
 ```javascript
  this.livechat.closeChat();
  // is the same as:
  GLOBAL.visitorSDK.closeChat();
 ```

-*Table of all available methods:*
+#### Available methods

 |Name|Note|
 |---|---|